DIGITAL ARTWORK

 -

-I had the opportunity to visit the former camp of the Tamil Tiger Army (LTTE), led by V. Prabhakaran during the conflict.
+I had the opportunity to visit the former camp of the Liberation Tigers of Tamil Eelam (LTTE), led during the war by V. Prabhakaran.

-The site was deserted, immersed in a heavy, ponderous silence.
+The site was deserted, shrouded in a heavy, oppressive silence.

-A six-meter-deep pool, once used for scuba-diving training by tiger soldiers, was now dry.
+A swimming pool over six metres deep, once used for scuba diving training by the Tiger Navy soldiers, was now dry.

-Mounds of scrap metal, sorted by size in preparation for the manufacture of vehicles and weapons, some of which were still present on the site.
+Piles of scrap metal, sorted by size in anticipation of being used to manufacture vehicles and weapons, some of which were still present on the site.

-I put these images on hold for several years, when finally I felt the need to give this unfinished submersible project another interpretation, another dimension.
+I set these images aside for several years, until finally I decided to give this unfinished submersible project a different interpretation, a different dimension.

 This is a limited edition of 10 prints